surmwill/recycler_unity/README.md

 ### The Recycler cannot control entries' widths or heights

 Entries must control their own width and height.
 If the root controls the entries' width or height we will have spam recalculations and performance hits.
+If your content is not auto-sized, this is not an issue.

 Instead of: